-Alex has experience of patent litigation on behalf of major global R&D based pharmaceutical companies and has worked on high profile patent and SPC cases in the High Court, Court of Appeal and Court of Justice of the European Union (CJEU).
-He has also attended and advised on strategy in relation to opposition hearings at the European Patent Office.
+Alex manages and coordinates pan-European patent litigation on behalf of major global R&D based pharmaceutical companies.
+He has advised on and managed both enforcement and defence proceedings on high profile patent and SPC cases in the High Court, Court of Appeal and Court of Justice of the European Union (CJEU).

-Alex uses his strong scientific credentials to work closely with clients to develop case theories and to develop and implement multi-jurisdictional patent litigation strategies.
-He has a track record of working collaboratively in teams of leading patent litigators from numerous firms across the globe, and has particular experience of coordinating pan-European patent litigation.
+Alex's scientific research background enables him to quickly grasp scientific issues, engage strategically with key questions and discuss points of detail with technical experts.
+He works closely with clients to develop case theories, and to develop and implement multi-jurisdictional patent litigation strategies.
+He has a track record of working collaboratively in multi-disciplinary teams of leading patent litigators and patent attorneys from numerous firms across Europe (e.g. Germany, France, Italy, Spain, Ireland, Belgium and Denmark) and further afield (e.g. US, Canada, Japan, Korea and Australia).

-Alex has worked on both originator v. originator patent disputes, as well as originator v. generic disputes, and has acted for clients such as AbbVie, Eisai, Gilead, Roche, Sanofi and Takeda.
+Alex has advised on both originator v. originator patent disputes, as well as originator v. generic disputes, most recently involving small-molecule antivirals and monoclonal antibodies for treating cancer.
+He has acted for clients such as AbbVie, Eisai, Gilead, Roche, Sanofi and Takeda.

 Alex's experience includes advising:

-- Eisai in coordinating the pan-European patent litigation across Europe concerning Eisai's blocbuster drugs Aricept®, an Alzheimer's treatment, and Pariet®, an anti-ulcer drug
+- Eisai in coordinating the pan-European patent litigation across Europe concerning Eisai's blockbuster drugs Aricept®, an Alzheimer's treatment, and Pariet®, an anti-ulcer drug;

 Prior to his career in law, Alex was a post-doctoral research associate of Imperial College London funded by the Medical Research Council, specialising in molecular biology.